Mabank, Texas

-Mabank (/ˈmeɪbæŋk/ MAY-bank) is a town in Henderson, Van Zandt and Kaufman counties in the U.S. state of Texas.
+Mabank (/ˈmeɪbæŋk/ MAY-bank) is a town in Henderson and Kaufman counties in Texas, United States.
 Its population was 4,050 at the 2020 census.

 History

 Prior to the existence of Mabank in early 1900, the community of Lawndale was formed in the late 1880s.
 The community was noted for its agriculture in many areas, including cotton.
 With the Texas Trunk Railroad missing the community by a mile, though, ranchers Mason and Eubank decided to capitalize on the Texas Trunk and set aside one square mile of land and named it "Mabank".